 The different types of wealth are concepts that inform work ethics, social and familial circles, and finance management to help create and keep wealth.

-You want to be wealthy?
+Do you want to be wealthy?
 Don’t dream about someone investing a million dollars into you.

 Learn a new language.
 Study an instrument.
 Read books and interviews about successful people.